Concentration and Moment Inequalities for Polynomials of Independent Random Variables: Introduction

-For large power polynomials the concentration bounds in the Theorems \ref{main1} and \ref{main2} may not provide interesting concentration bounds due to the terms $R^q$ or $Q^{(\Gamma+1)r}$ in the exponent, yet we believe that the moment computation method developed in this paper is useful even in this setting.
-We show three specific examples when our method works.
+For large power polynomials the concentration bounds in the Theorem \ref{main1} may not provide interesting concentration bounds due to the term $R^q$ in the exponent, yet we believe that the moment computation method developed in this paper is useful even in this setting.
+We show two specific examples when our method works.
 Our first example is a concentration inequality for permanents of random matrices.
 The anti-concentration counterpart was recently studied by Aaronson and Arkhipov \cite{AA} in the Gaussian setting and by Tao and Vu \cite{TV} in the setting with Rademacher random variables. \begin{theorem} We are given $n\times n$ matrix $A$ with random entries $Y_{ij}$ which are independent moment bounded random variables with parameter $L=1$ and $\E[Y_{ij}]=0$.
 Let $P(A)$ be the permanent of the matrix $A$ then

 for some absolute constant $c>0$ and parameter $t>0$. \end{theorem} Our next example is an analogous Theorem for the permanent of a random symmetric matrix. \begin{theorem} We are given $n\times n$ symmetric matrix $A$ with random entries $Y_{ij}$ which are independent moment bounded random variables for all pairs $(i,j)$ with $i\le j$ with parameter $L=1$ and $\E[Y_{ij}]=0$.
 Let $P(A)$ be the permanent of the matrix $A$ then